 - the role of language in culture, cultural transmission, and intercultural communication;

-- cross-cultural health and illness and the application of anthropological skills and techniques towards resolving problems nationally and internationally;
+- anthropological skills and techniques towards resolving problems nationally and internationally.

-- the major theoretical orientations in anthropology as they relate to our general understanding of human cultural behaviors and cultural and biological adaptations;
+- Synthesize major theoretical orientations in anthropology as they relate to our general understanding of human cultural behaviors and cultural and biological adaptations.

-- anthropological ethics as they relate to human cultural interaction and research with humans.
+- Utilize anthropological ethics as they relate to human cultural interaction and research with humans.

 Prospects for Anthropology Graduates